lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 Jessie ships with both **Python 2** and **Python 3** pre-installed.
 Let’s update and upgrade the system:

+- $ apt-get update
-- $ apt-get update && apt-get upgrade
+- $ apt-get -y upgrade

 Once the process is complete, we check the Python 3 version by typing: